AIGAdc/dcdesignweek.org/index.md

 section-4-background-color: white
 section-4-header: Chapter Sponsors
 section-4-divider-color: lightning-yellow
+section-4-body: |
-section-4-body: 'Sustaining Partners support AIGA DC for a full year, enabling the chapter to stay true to its mission: to advance design as a professional craft, strategic tool and vital cultural force.
+  Sustaining Partners support AIGA DC for a full year, enabling the chapter to stay true to its mission: to advance design as a professional craft, strategic tool and vital cultural force.
 As 2018 chapter sponsors, these companies contributed to the design profession and the greater good.

-'
 layout: save-the-date
 ---